 With more than 50 vintage and modern arcade games, Greta merges old-school fun with contemporary dining trends.
-The international, street food-inspired menu includes dishes such as a Big Mac Poutine and Ginger Beef Bao Buns, featuring ingredients sourced from within three hours of Edmonton.
+The international, street food-inspired menu includes dishes such as a Big Mac Poutine and Butter Chicken Bites, featuring ingredients sourced from within three hours of Edmonton.

-Try: Greta’s Green Tea Mojito, made with blueberries, mint and a homemade green-tea syrup, is the perfect drink to toast a Mortal Kombat win.
+Try: Greta’s Gemma cocktail, made with blueberries, mint and a homemade green-tea syrup, is the perfect drink to toast a Mortal Kombat win.

 The only arcade bar in Montreal features more than 20 classic machines such as Terminator 2 and Donkey Kong, along with Nintendo consoles from the original NES to Nintendo Switch.
 Gamers on pause can snack on free popcorn.